 YMMV: The Specials

-Fridge Horror: Nightbird's power: she lays eggs, each of which supposedly contains a "trick" (i.e., knock-out gas or explosives).
-The horror comes in when you think about how this would work in a fight, and remember what part of the body eggs usually come...
+- Fridge Horror: Nightbird's final power: she lays eggs, each of which supposedly contains a "trick" (i.e., knock-out gas or explosives).
+Remember what part of the body eggs come from...